Measure the Moon

 - Help your child unbend the paper clip, then twist it into a U shape.

-- When the moon is low in the sky, go outside and have her hold the paper clip at arm’s length in the direction of the low, large-looking moon.
-Show her how to use the paper clip like a pair of calipers, bending it so the tips are touching the top and bottom of the moon to record its apparent diameter.
+- When the moon is low in the sky, go outside and have him hold the paper clip at arm’s length in the direction of the low, large-looking moon.
+Show him how to use the paper clip like a pair of calipers, bending it so the tips are touching the top and bottom of the moon to record its apparent diameter.

 - Wait an hour or more for the moon to climb higher in the sky.